 An effective company blog is not:

-- easy to build a loyal audience for
+o an easy way to build a loyal audience

 What good is a corporate blog and why put the time, money and effort into building and sustaining one?